-2. SITUATION PRIOR TO THE FORMATION OF UDF
+SITUATION PRIOR TO THE FORMATION OF UDF

 During the period between 1977 and 1983, there was a countrywide wave amongst progressive people towards grassroots organisational work.
 Although a large number of organisations emerged, these were isolated and sparsely distributed.
 Political campaigns were either localised or of an ad hoc nature, for example, Anti-Republic Day Campaign and the Anti-Saic Campaign.
+4

 The political and economic crisis facing the Apartheid State was ever deepening.
 By 1982 the state had to undertake definite steps towards resolving the crisis.
 Amongst these steps was the adoption of the so-called Reform Stategy which in the main involved the Koornhof Bills and the Constitution Act.
 With this devious scheme the regime aimed at: dividing the cherished unity of the oppressed; co-opting sections of the coloured, Indian and African communities, and thereby broadening its reactionary base; isolating the working class by luring the oppressed middle classes and finally, creating the impression of reform abroad.
+U openion of the author.

 P W Botha and the new "enlightened" Nationalist Party emerged as the great Afrikaners who would resolve the crisis.
 The white public and the Western Nations were convinced of this - The bold, confident Botha was on the march.
 His political moves served to confuse the ranks of the PFP, and he confidently allowed the ultra-right verkramptes to be alienated.
 He became the darling of big business.
 This campaign climaxed with the Eshowe Conference (held on 4 January 1983) - for a moment it seemed as if this grand trick would work.
+I control remember the date of Eshouse conference

 On the international scene, the regimes Western allies were on the offensive against solidarity groups, claiming that there were signs of change in South Africa.
 At the same time the US was stepping up "constructive engagement" with this illegitimate state.
 The South African question was slipping from the agenda of International Human Rights Organisations.

-3. OUR RESPONSE - THE IDEA OF & FRONT
+OUR RESPONSE - THE IDEA OF A FRONT 3.